 (a) ten or more unwelcome communications in a 24-hour period;

 (b) three or more unwelcome communications that are spread over a period of more than 24 hours and less than 120 hours; or

 (c) unwelcome communications made at consistent and/or regular intervals

-If you have received a ‘pattern’ of unwelcome communications please call Vodafone on 1555 from your Vodafone mobile, or 1300 650 410 from any phone, so that our team can submit an ‘unwelcome calls report’ on your behalf.
+If you have received a ‘pattern’ of unwelcome communications please use Live Chat 24/7 in the My Vodafone app (for the best experience) or on this page.
+You can also call 1555 from your Vodafone phone, or 1300 650 410 from any phone.
+Our team can submit an ‘unwelcome calls report’ on your behalf.